Trends and climate

 - has the right to appoint at least one director or the chief executive officer.

-Moreover, if the transaction is an ‘extraordinary transaction’ (ie, one that is not in the ordinary course of business, not on market terms or likely to have a material impact on the company's profitability, assets or liabilities), a director must also disclose any personal interest of his or her family members.
+Moreover, if the transaction is an ‘extraordinary transaction’ (ie, one that is not in the ordinary course of business, not on market terms or likely to have a material impact on the company's profitability, assets or liabilities), a director must also disclose any personal interest of their family members.
 Directors are also required to disclose whether they have been convicted of certain offences.

 Consultation and transfer